manifold-inc/targon/README.md

 python app.py --wallet.name WALLET_NAME --wallet.hotkey WALLET_HOTKEY --logging.debug --logging.trace --subtensor.chain_endpoint 0.0.0.0:9944 --database.password YOUR_PASSWORD_HERE
 ```

 replace the wallet name, wallet hotkey, and db pass with your wallet name, wallet hotkey and pass.
-You can also change the subtensor chain endpoint to your own chain endpoint if you perfer.
+You can also change the subtensor chain endpoint to your own chain endpoint if you prefer.

 </details>